smtd-pat/tech-suite-manual/control-room.md

 ## Startup

-1. Login to the computer (you will need to do this even if you don't plan on using it)
+1. Login to the computer (optional)

 ?><small>Upon your first time signing in to the Control Room computer, you will be prompted to allow Python to make changes.
 You may also be asked to allow network access for Dante Controller and RedNet Control 2.
 Click Allow for all the above.</small>